Sie sind hier

 A 24 hour emergency response hotline is available to clients.

-Founded in 1992, CBR has stored more than 500,000 cord blood and cord tissue collections from 3,500 hospitals in over 100 countries, undergone 17 product upgrades, and partnered with institutions to establish 7 FDA-regulated clinical trials, 4 of which are active and recruiting participants.
-CBR has helped more than 340 families use their cord blood stem cells for established and experimental medical treatments, more than any other family cord blood bank.
+Founded in 1992, CBR has stored more than 600,000 cord blood and cord tissue collections from 3,500 hospitals in over 100 countries and partnered with institutions to establish multiple FDA-regulated clinical trials.
+CBR has helped more than 400 families use their cord blood stem cells for established and experimental medical treatments, more than any other family cord blood bank.
 CBR's goal is to expand the potential scope of newborn stem cell therapies that may be available to patients and their families.

 CBR created the world's only collection device designed specifically for cord blood stem cells.
 CBR has the highest average published cell recovery rate in the industry - 99% - resulting in the capture of 20% more of the most important cells than other common processing methods.